On Vassiliev Invariants of Virtual Knots: Abstract

 \section{Abstract}

 We discuss Vassiliev invariants for virtual knots, expanding upon the theory of quantum virtual knot invariants developed in \cite{kauffman2015rotational}.
 In particular, following the theory of quantum invariants we work with `rotational' virtual knots.
-We define chord diagrams, weight systems, and a Kontsevich invariant for rotational virtual knots.
-Moreover we show some important properties for this Kontsevich invariant such as universality among Vassiliev invariants, and among quantum invariants via Lie algebra weight systems.
+We define chord diagrams, weight systems, and give examples of Lie algebra weight systems of rotational virtual knots.
+We end with a discussion of extended quantum invariants, which capture information that standard quantum invariants of rotational virtuals cannot.